 Head Coach | Quinnipiac University Women's Hockey

-Cassandra Turner enters her seventh season as the Quinnipiac women’s ice hockey head coach and 13th with the program in the 2021-22 year.
+Cassandra Turner enters her eighth season as the Quinnipiac women’s ice hockey head coach and 14th with the program in the 2022-23 year.

 In her first season as head coach, she enjoyed the best season in Quinnipiac women’s ice hockey history, leading the Bobcats to the program’s first ECAC Hockey Regular Season and Tournament Championships.
 Quinnipiac women’s ice hockey also hosted the first NCAA Tournament Home Game in school history and won 30 games for the first time in program history.